MDavidHernandezP/OnlineStoreWebScraperAPI/README.md

 4. JANETH GUADALUPE VALDIVIA PEREZ
 5. ESTHER GUADALUPE APAZA HACHO

-Then it was reinvented for its improvement and is being mantained by:
+Then it was reinvented for its improvement and is being maintained by:

 1. MARIO DAVID HERNÁNDEZ PANTOJA